ProgrammerAL/code-updater/README.md

 - RunDotnetFormat
   - Required
   - True to run the `dotnet format` command on all csproj files
+- NugetAudit
+  - Required
+  - This is an object with 3 properties, each is required.
+For more information see the Microsoft documentation at https://learn.microsoft.com/en-us/nuget/concepts/auditing-packages#configuring-nuget-audit
+    - NuGetAudit
+      - Boolean to enable/disable the NuGet Audit features.
+Note that even if this is set to false, you still need to provide values for the other 2 properties even though they won't be used.
+    - AuditMode
+      - String.
+Which mode to audit, `direct` dependencies, or `all` dependencies.
+    - AuditLevel
+      - String.
+Minimum severity level to report.
+Ex: If you set it to moderate, you get `moderate`, `high`, and `critical` advisories.
+If you set it to `low`, you get all advisories.
 - OutputFile
   - Optional
   - If this is set, it will be the file to write logs to, in addition to the console